-- Article 3 The Company may, based on business needs and carried out in accordance with the Company's Regulations Governing Making of Endorsements/Guarantees, provide an endorsement/guarantee for companies. - Article 4 The total amount of the Company's reinvestment shall not be subject to the restriction of not exceeding 40% of its paid-in capital from Article 13 of the Company Act. - Article 5 The Company shall have its head-office in Taoyuan City, Taiwan and, if necessary, may set up branches in and out of this country upon a resolution of its Board of Directors. - Article 6 The Company shall make public announcements in accordance with Article 28 of the Company Act.
+- Article 3: The Company may, based on business needs and carried out in accordance with the Company's Regulations Governing Making of Endorsements/ Guarantees, provide an endorsement/guarantee for companies. - Article 4: The total amount of the Company's reinvestment shall not be subject to the restriction of not exceeding 40% of its paid-in capital from Article 13 of the Company Act. - Article 5: The Company shall have its head-office in Taoyuan City, Taiwan and, if necessary, may set up branches in and out of this country upon a resolution of its Board of Directors. - Article 6: The Company shall make public announcements in accordance with Article 28 of the Company Act.

-Chapter 2 Shares
+Chapter 2.
+Shares

-Article 7 The total capital amount of the Company shall be one-point-five billion New Taiwan Dollars, divided into one hundred and fifty million shares, at a par value of ten New Taiwan Dollars (NT\$10) per share, and may be issued separately by the Board of Directors.
+Article 7: The total capital amount of the Company shall be two billion New Taiwan Dollars, divided into two hundred million shares, at a par value of ten New Taiwan Dollars (NT\$10) per share, and may be issued separately by the Board of Directors.

-An amount of seventy-five million New Taiwan Dollar (NT\$75,000,000) out of the aforesaid capital is reserved as subscription warrants for employees, divided into seventy million and five-hundred thousand shares (7,500,000) at a par value of ten New Taiwan Dollars (NT\$10) per share and may be issued separately by the Board of Directors depending on actual needs.
+An amount of three hundred million New Taiwan Dollar (NT\$300,000,000) out of the aforesaid capital is reserved as subscription warrants for employees, divided into thirty million shares (30,000,000) at a par value of ten New Taiwan Dollars (NT\$10) per share and may be issued separately by the Board of Directors depending on actual needs.

-Article 8 The The share certificates of the Company shall be in registered form, and before they are issued, shall be signed by or affixed with seals of Company Directors, and be certified pursuant to the law.

-The Company may be exempted from printing any share certificate for the shares issued, but shall register the issued shares with the Taiwan Depository & Clearing Corporation and follow the regulations of that enterprise.
+- Article 8: The share certificates of the Company shall be in registered form, and before they are issued, shall be signed by or affixed with seals of Company Directors, and be certified pursuant to the law. - The Company may be exempted from printing any share certificate for the shares issued, but shall register the issued shares with the Taiwan Depository & Clearing Corporation and follow the regulations of that enterprise. - Article 9: Regarding share transfer, no changes to the information recorded in the shareholder roster may be allowed within 60 days before an annual general shareholders' meeting, or 30 days before a Special shareholders' meeting, or 5 days before the record date of distribution of stock dividends or bonuses or other benefits.

-- Article 9 Regarding share transfer, no changes to the information recorded in the shareholder roster may be allowed within 60 days before an annual general shareholders' meeting, or 30 days before a Special shareholders' meeting, or 5 days before the record date of distribution of stock dividends or bonuses or other benefits. - Articles 9-1 When the Company purchases treasury shares in accordance with related laws, the subjects of the share transfer may include qualified employees of the Company or employees of subsidiaries that meet a certain criteria for control.
+Article 9-1: When the Company purchases treasury shares in accordance with related laws, the subjects of the share transfer may include qualified employees of the Company or employees of subsidiaries that meet a certain criterion for control.
 The Board of Directors will be delegated with the power to decide on the conditions and methods of such share distributions.

-When the Company distributes employee stock options, the counterparties shall be qualified employees of the Company or employees of subsidiaries that meet a certain criteria for control.
+When the Company distributes employee stock options, the counterparties shall be qualified employees of the Company or employees of subsidiaries that meet a certain criterion for control.
 The Board of Directors will be delegated with the power to decide on the conditions and methods of such share distributions.

-When issuing new shares, employees who subscribe to the shares shall be qualified employees of the Company or employees of subsidiaries that meet a certain criteria for control.
+When issuing new shares, employees who subscribe to the shares shall be qualified employees of the Company or employees of subsidiaries that meet a certain criterion for control.
 The Board of Directors will be delegated with the power to decide on the conditions and methods of such share distributions.

-When issuing restricted employee shares, the counterparties shall be qualified employees of the Company or employees of subsidiaries that meet a certain criteria for control.
+When issuing restricted employee shares, the counterparties shall be qualified employees of the Company or employees of subsidiaries that meet a certain criterion for control.
 The Board of Directors will be delegated with the power to decide on the conditions and methods of such share distributions.

-Chapter 3 Shareholders' Meetings
+Chapter 3.
+Shareholders' Meetings